joshmorgan1000/UTKH/THEORY.md

 The path forward for UTKH lies in rigorous testing, collaboration, and refinement:
 1. **Experimental Validation:**
-   - Conduct experiments such as prism-based light studies, fusion and fission harmonic analysis, and polarization studies to test UTKH’s predictions.
+   - Conduct experiments such as prism-based light studies, fusion and fission harmonic analysis, and polarization studies to test UTKH's predictions.
    - Leverage high-precision instrumentation to detect subtle harmonic effects and multidimensional influences.

 2. **Theoretical Development:**
-   - Collaborate with physicists, mathematicians, and engineers to refine UTKH’s mathematical underpinnings and integrate it with existing frameworks.
+   - Collaborate with physicists, mathematicians, and engineers to refine UTKH's mathematical underpinnings and integrate it with existing frameworks.

 3. **Interdisciplinary Exploration:**
    - Engage researchers from diverse fields, including materials science, biology, and computer science, to explore the practical applications of UTKH.